txpipe/vrf/README.md

 1. Leader Election, where a VRF output/proof is used to verify that a party is selected to generate a block
 2. Random Beacon, where a VRF output/proof is used to generate randomness for leader election in the next epoch

-### Technical details of VRF in cardano
+### Technical details of VRF usage in cardano

-It is worth mentioning in a nutshell, how exactly, VRF is used in consensus.
+It is worth mentioning, in a nutshell, how exactly VRF is used in the cardano consensus.
 It is succintly presented in Fig. 2 of [Ouroboros Praos paper](https://iohk.io/en/research/library/papers/ouroboros-praos-an-adaptively-secure-semi-synchronous-proof-of-stake-protocol/).

 VRF is used as the core randomness generating scheme in Praos.